North Korea fires missile over Japan that lands far out in the Pacific

 South Korea said it had fired a missile test into the sea to coincide with North Korea's launch and the presidential Blue House has called an urgent National Security Council meeting.
 Japan also convened a National Security Council meeting.

-The North's launch came a day after Pyongyang threatened to sink Japan and reduce the United States to "ashes and darkness" for supporting a U.N.
-Security Council resolution imposing new sanctions against it for its Sept.
-3 nuclear test, its sixth and most powerful by far.
+The North's launch came a day after Pyongyang threatened to sink Japan and reduce the United States to "ashes and darkness" for supporting the Security Council's latest resolution and sanctions after the North's sixth and most powerful nuclear test.

 The North accuses the United States, which has 28,500 troops in South Korea, of planning to invade and regularly threatens to destroy it and its Asian allies.